 - a.
 The right to a clear statement of general rights and responsibilities upon entry into the internship, including a clear outline of goals and parameters of the training experience, provided in the form of a handbook. - b.
 The right to be trained by professionals who behave in accordance with the APA ethical guidelines. - c.
 The right and privilege of being treated with professional respect, recognizing the training and experience the intern brings with them. - d.
 The right to ongoing evaluation that is specific, respectful, and pertinent to clinical and professional growth. - e.
 The right to engage in ongoing evaluation of the training experience and specifically evaluate supervision experiences through written feedback. - f.
 The right to initiate an informal resolution of problems that might arise in the training experience (supervision, assignments, etc.) through request to the individual concerned and/or the Training Director. - g.
-The right to Due Process to deal with problems after informal resolution has failed (either with the supervisor or Training Director) or to determine when rights have been infringed upon. - h.
+The right to Due Process to deal with problems after informal resolution has failed (either with the supervisor or Training Director) and the right to a formal Grievance process to determine and address when rights have been infringed upon. - h.
 The right to privacy and respect of one's personal life as long as said personal life is not in violation of APA ethical guidelines or warrants additional concern for the intern's well-being.